Hyvi/hyvi.github.io/content/zh/docs/architecture/2020-11-06-prometheus-practise.md

 ### Operator

-An Operator is an application-specific controller that extends the kubernetes API to  create , configure, and manage instances of complex stageful applications on behalf of a kubernetes user.
+An Operator is an application-specific controller that extends the kubernetes API to  create , configure, and manage instances of complex stateful applications on behalf of a kubernetes user.

 it builds upon the basic kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate common taks.